hannesdelbeke/brain/Maya/MPxCommand.md

+`MPxCommand` is a base class for creating custom commands, that can be run from `maya.cmds`.
-In [[Autodesk Maya|Maya]] Python scripting, `MPxCommand` is a base class for creating custom commands.
-Below is a simple example of creating a custom command using `MPxCommand`.
-This example demonstrates a command that creates a cube.
+Sample [[Autodesk Maya|Maya]] Python code for a custom `MPxCommand` command that creates a cube.

 ```python
 import maya.api.OpenMaya as om